islamsamy214/dockerize-laravel-lumen/README.md

 docker-compose up --build
 ```

-By following this approach, your Laravel application will leverage the performance benefits of Octane with Swoole---
+By following this approach, your Laravel application will leverage the performance benefits of Octane with Swoole

+---

 Buy Me a Coffee